Jess Cavalari (T/he/y)

 A.A., Orange County Community College, 2012

-I'm interested in histories of disease, medicine, and public health and environmental history in Latin America and the Caribbean.
+My research and teaching interests lay in the overlap between histories of disease, medicine, and public health and global environmental history in Latin America and the Caribbean.
 My MA thesis examined English privateers as creators and circulators of scientific knowledge about the natural world between 1680 and 1720.
 My first research project at the PhD level took a digital historical approach to the study of the prescription records of a British colonial doctor working in Nevis in the 1880s, illuminating the global circulation of tropical medicaments and the micro politics of colonial public health in the Caribbean.

 Share